jwilk-mirrors/python-pkginfo/docs/distributions.rst

 The fundamental abstraction provided by this pacakge is the ``Distribution`` base class.
-Implementations exist for specific cases:  source distributions, binary distributions, installed pakcages, and development checkouts.
+Implementations exist for specific cases:  source distributions, binary distributions, installed packages, and development checkouts.

 .. doctest::